Enhanced GCD through ORBGRAND-AI: Exploiting Partial and Total Correlation in Noise: Preliminaries

 For the $i$-th block, there are $|\symcodeword|^{b}$ possible decisions of $\symbol_i$ with $\symbol_i^*$ having the least relative reliability, of zero.
 This results in $n_b(|\symcodeword|^{b}-1)$ positive relative reliabilities for the alternative decisions except for the hard demodulated blocks.
-If the rank-ordered positive relative reliabilities are approximately a line, the generator from ORBGRAND \cite{duffy2022_ordered} can be adapted to efficiently generate noise effects in approximately decreasing order of likelihood, where each positive relative reliability is treated as a binary reliability.
-Each generated noise effect corresponds to a unique decision for the blocks, $\hat{\lsymbol}^{n_b}$, provided that each hard demodulated block is swapped at most once.
-If a hard demodulated block is swapped more than once, the corresponding noise effect will be discarded.
-The first decision $\hat{\lsymbol}^{n_b}$ that passes the parity check is a near ML decoding.
-As demonstrated in \cite{Duffy23ORBGRANDAI}, for channels subject to correlation ORBGRAND-AI offers superior decoding accuracy by leveraging CSI.
-Moreover, its taped out implementation \cite{orbgrandai2025Ece} demonstrates the ability to do so efficiently in practice.
+When these positive relative reliabilities are sorted and plotted against their rank, they fall approximately along a straight line.
+This structural regularity enables the generator from ORBGRAND \cite{duffy2022_ordered} to be adapted for pattern generation in correlated channels.
+At each step, an $n_b$ by $(|\symcodeword|^{b}-1)$ binary matrix $Q$ is generated to indicate which alternative decisions of the blocks are desired.
+The entry $Q_{i,j}=1$ indicates \textit{swapping} the hard demodulation $\lsymbol^*_i$ of the $i$-th block with the $j$-th alternative decision for the same block.
+If all entries of the $i$-th row are zero, then we retain the hard demodulation $\lsymbol^*_i$ of the $i$-th block.
+Each hard demodulated block can be swapped at most once, hence a generated $Q$ is valid if each row has at most one non-zero entry.
+Each valid $Q$ corresponds to a unique decision for the blocks, $\hat{\lsymbol}^{n_b}$, while an invalid $Q$ is discarded.
+Since the decisions are generated in approximately decreasing order of likelihood, the first decision $\hat{\lsymbol}^{n_b}$ that passes the parity check is a near-ML decoding.